 - If your spouse lives outside the UK and there may be issues in tracing them or debate about where to get divorced.

 There may be other circumstances where an ‘expat divorce’ or international divorce law applies.
-There are some complex legal issues to consider so it always best to take advice from an experienced international divorce solicitor familiar with divorce issues across jurisdictions.
+There are some complex legal issues to consider so it always best to take advice from a lawyer experienced in international divorce issues.

 Am I eligible for divorce under the laws of England and Wales?

 The most common question that expats ask is ‘am I eligible for a divorce under English law’.
 The main issues to be answered are in relation to where you and your spouse are ‘domiciled’ (see below) and where you are habitually resident (normally live).

 Domicile is a legal concept used to link an individual with a particular legal system.
 It takes into account where you were born as well as where you are living now and your intentions for the future.

 Our international divorce lawyers will be able to advise you whether you are eligible for a divorce through the English Courts and, in straightforward situations, may be able to do this during a half hour telephone appointment.